Policies & action

 Transport

-In recent years, Saudi Arabia has sought to expand its public transportation network.
+The sector is primarily individual, road-based transport but the Kingdom has sought to expand its public transportation network in recent years.
 The King Abdulaziz Public Transport project is a major initiative to modernise transportation in the city of Riyadh.
 The capital is set to become the second city in Saudi Arabia with a metro network after the Makkah metro opened in 2010 (Saudi Gazette, 2020).
-Following a slight delay, the Riyadh metro system is set to become operational by the end of 2023 at the earliest (Railway Technology, 2023).
+Following a delay, the Riyadh metro system is set to open to passengers at the end of 2024 (Railway Technology, 2023; The M Metro Rail Guy, 2024).

 The Saudi government has also taken steps to invest in rail transport; however, it remains unclear whether the new networks will be electric or diesel-powered.
 In 2010, it launched the Saudi Railway Master Plan, aiming to construct a 9,900-km network by 2040 (Oxford Business Group, 2020).
 The first phase, running until 2025, includes constructing and upgrading 5,500 km of tracks for freight and passenger transport, including interlinkages to the wider Gulf Cooperation Council (GCC) railway network.
-As of 2020, 1,500 km of new tracks have been built and the total length of the network stands at 5000 km.
+The light rail network in the smart city NEOM is complete as of 2024 (Godfrey, 2024).

 Electric vehicles

 Saudi Arabia has taken steps to develop its own electric vehicle (EV) industry.
-As part of its “Vision 2030” strategy, the government is aiming for 30% of Riyadh’s vehicles to be electric by 2030 (Kingdom of Saudi Arabia, 2021c).
+As part of its “Vision 2030” strategy, the government aims to produce 50,000 EVs annually by 2030 and for 30% of Riyadh’s vehicles to be electric by 2030 (Kingdom of Saudi Arabia, 2021c).

-Despite the progress made, achieving Saudi Arabia’s 2030 EV target remains challenging.
+Despite the progress made, achieving Saudi Arabia’s 2030 EV target will be challenging.
 The government will need to accelerate the deployment of charging infrastructure and introduce incentives to promote greater EV adoption (Apricum, 2022).

 Buildings